Hyundai Staria: Staria Lounge/Premium

 The Staria Lounge or Staria Premium is an upscale version of the Staria, which is available in 7-seater and 9-seater models.
-The front end feature a redesigned mesh-patterned radiator grille, full LED headlamps and turn signals.
+The front end features a redesigned mesh-patterned radiator grille, full LED headlamps and turn signals.
 Other design features include 18-inch alloy wheels, front and rear bumper garnishes and side mirrors.
 The rear part is equipped with an LED rear combination lamp.
-The interior features a 64-color ambient mood light.
+The interior features a 64-colour ambient mood light.
 The 7-seater has "premium relaxation seats" while the 9-seater has "swiveling seats".
 It was released on 9 August 2021.
-It is the sole version of the Staria in some markets, including Indonesia, Malaysia, and several European markets.
+It is the sole version of the Staria in some markets, including Indonesia, Philippines, Malaysia, and several European markets.